scollier/SATraining/configKubernetes.md

 KUBE_PROXY_ARGS="--master=http://MASTER_PRIV_IP_ADDR:8080"
 ```

-* Start the appropriate services on the minions.
+* Start the appropriate services on the nodes.

 ```bash
 for SERVICES in kube-proxy kubelet docker; do